UNDER CONVICTION

 All in all, Miss Purdy didn’t specifically answer my question as I expected.
 She shucked and jived, not coming to a conclusive viewpoint.
 Seeing this much, I decided to turn to the Bible once again.

 There are several verses regarding this, but I was still somewhat puzzled after reading and not finding the chiseled-in-concrete answer I wanted.
-It wasn’t until turning to an online Billy Graham site that I came away enlightened.
-People had evidently asked him the same question, perhaps thousands of times over the years.
+It wasn’t until turning to an online Billy Graham site that I came away enlightened, although those other ministers over the years had echoed the same as him.
+Maybe it was Billy Graham’s literary voice that finally brought things into perspective for me.

 “You aren’t the first person to ask this question, nor will you be the last—because sometimes it does look like God blesses people who don’t deserve it.
 Centuries ago, the prophet Habakkuk complained to God, “Why do you tolerate wrongdoing? … Why are you silent while the wicked swallow up those more righteous than themselves?”
 (Habakkuk 1:3, 13).